Yes, the FAFSA.

 - Make sure UT is listed on your FAFSA application for the current academic year.
 Our school code is 003530.

-- If you are a recipient of the Tennessee Student Assistance Award, HOPE Scholarship and/or other funds from the Tennessee Lottery, visit the Tennessee Student Assistance Corporate (TSAC) website to update your school information with the state.
+- If you are a recipient of the Tennessee Student Assistance Award, HOPE Scholarship, and/or other funds from the Tennessee Lottery, visit Tennessee’s website to update your school information with the state.

 If you have questions about academic college and departmental scholarships, contact a One Stop counselor.